DevExpress/dotnet-eud/README.md

 # DevExpress End-User Documentation

-**End-User Documentation** in this GitHub repository addresses application end-users and explains how to use the UI elements implemented by DevExpress.
-This information helps software developers create their own help files for projects that include DevExpress technologies.
+This **End-User Documentation** targets application end-users and explains how to use UI elements implemented by DevExpress.
+This information helps software developers create their own help files for projects that incorporate DevExpress technologies.

-> For **Developer Documentation with API Reference** that addresses software developers and explains how to use DevExpress products when building applications see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).
+> For **Developer Documentation with API Reference** see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).

 ## The Scope
 This End-User Documentation covers DevExpress products for WinForms, WPF and ASP.NET WebForms/MVC.